The Seventh Virginia Artillery Company portrays an attached artillery unit that marches and fights with the infantry battalion.

 The Seventh Virginia Artillery Company also has a member who owns a “brass” 4-pounder, nicknamed Libby (for Liberty), also on a Virginia War Department type carriage.
 In addition to the gun, there is a limber (as shown in Muller but with a cart hook-up as recommended by Colonial Williamsburg), harness, and horse to pull the gun.
 This 4-pounder has the same dimensions as a Spanish gun cast in 1752 and is the apex in design in that it is the maximum caliber practical muzzle-loading field gun that can be pulled by a single horse

-Those interested in joining the 7th Virginia Artillery should refer to the Artillery Manual for more information on clothing and accouterments to serve in the Light Infantry Company.
+Those interested in joining the 7th Virginia Artillery should refer to the Artillery Manual for more information on clothing and accouterments to serve in the Artillery Company.
 As with all companies in the 7th Virginia Regiment current members are always available and willing to assist you on your journey to the 18th century.

 *CURRENTLY ON LOAN TO THE GREAT BRIDGE MUSEUM*